-Tap the Menu key in the Wi-Fi menu to access the Wi-Fi Options menu:
+Tap the Menu icon (at the upper-right corner of the Wi-Fi menu screen) to access the following options.

-WPS Push Button: Information to connect to a secured Wi-Fi network with a WPS button
+Connect by WPS button: Allows you to connect to a secured Wi-Fi network with a WPS button.

-WPS Pin Entry: Information to connect to a secured Wi-Fi network with a WPS PIN.
+Connect by WPS PIN: Allows you to connect to a secured Wi-Fi network with a WPS PIN.